 All staff will undergo online Prevent Awareness Training as part of their generalist safeguarding training to support them in identifying radicalisation and in understanding what steps they need to take to protect the children and families in our school.

-The training in www.myeducare.com offers an introduction to the Prevent duty and explains how it aims to safeguard vulnerable people from being radicalised, supporting
+The training from the NCSL offers an introduction to the Prevent duty and explains how it aims to safeguard susceptible people from being radicalised, supporting terrorism or becoming terrorists themselves.